-- What Is a Gig?
+- What Is the Definition of a Gig?

 - Why Do People Say Gig When Referring to Work?